 How Do You Know If You Need a Bookkeeper or Accountant?

 The standards for what constitutes a good bookkeeper or accountant have increased as of late.
 Today’s bookkeepers do a lot of things that were previously only reserved for accountants.
 This is mostly due to advanced technology that streamlines the bookkeeping process.
 Bookkeepers now have the time to offer advice for improving your financial health or simply maintaining a budget.
 Accountants used to be the go-to people for information because they have more education under their belts.
 Becoming an accountant does require more academic schooling than becoming a bookkeeper.
 Much of the knowledge taught to accountants, however, is now freely available online.

-The increasingly advisory role of bookkeepers is likely one of the reasons accountants have expanded their responsibilities as well.
-According to the traditional definition, a small business accountant is technically only obligated to assist with business finances.
+The increasingly advisory role of bookkeepers is likely one reason why accountants have expanded their responsibilities.
+According to the traditional definition, a small business accountant is technically obligated to assist with business finances.
 But when you work so closely with someone, the line between business and personal finances begins to blur.
 Small business accountants are now more knowledgeable about their clients’ personal finances as well.
 They might offer advice for shielding your personal finances from the ups and downs of your business’s finances or using your income to build your retirement fund.

 3 Things To Remember When Hiring a Bookkeeper or Accountant

 But while specific responsibilities may vary from business-to-business, both roles are undeniably important.
 For this reason, you should choose your bookkeeper and accountant very carefully.
 The ability to completely trust someone with financial advice and accurate bookkeeping is an invaluable resource.
 Some business leaders would even say it’s mandatory for success.

 Here are a few tips for choosing an accountant or bookkeeper: